Why Choose Project Management?

 Get a Great Job

+Any person admitted to a Ferris State University degree program may enroll in courses for undergraduate COB certificates.
 No more than 50% of the credits in a certificate may be transferred from another institution.
-If a student is in another FSU degree-seeking program, the certificate will not be granted if more than 50% of the certificate credits are required in that program.
+If a student is in a FSU degree-seeking program, the certificate will not be granted if more than 50% of the certificate credits are required in the program/major.Individuals wishing only to complete a COB certificate may enroll as a non-degree student restricted to a maximum of 9 credits per semester and a total of 15 credits.

 Any mitigating circumstances will be considered on an individual basis by the College of Business Dean’s Office.